lkesteloot/unsong/unsong.md

 “Miss Lowry is the newest member of BOOJUM—second newest, I should say, now that you’re on board.
 I wanted to see her in action—well, not literally [i]see her[/i], so I invited her along for her first official mission.
 Oh, and the best part is we can talk to each other with our minds!”
 He stared at Erica as if sending a thought to her.
 She started cracking up.
 “Some ritual she taught me, sacred kabbalistic something-or-other.
 Oh yes, Mark, things are starting to heat up.
 There’s never been a better time to work with BOOJUM.”

 Moe gave a loud snort, then started kicking ineffectually in his sleep.
-“Don’t…” he murmured to no one in particular.
+“Don’t...” he murmured to no one in particular.
 “Don’t make me—”

 “I will join your organization,” said Mark McCarthy, “because it’s better than dying in prison.
 Then I will take your ticket to Europe and never talk to you or think about you again.
 But I want you to swear to me that you’re on the level.”